Gibz-nate/Cafeteria-management-system/README.md

 # Cafeteria-management-system
 Cafeteria Management System

-This repository contains a graphical cafeteria management system implemented in C#.
+This repository contains a graphical user interface of a basic cafeteria management system.
 The application provides users with the ability to make sales, add meals, update meal information, and remove meals.
 It is designed to facilitate the day-to-day operations of a cafeteria or similar food service establishment.

 ![dashboard](https://github.com/Gibz-nate/Cafeteria-management-system/assets/119291505/d38940f1-9007-4fc4-9709-b9741da5df93)